How to Pivot Sponsors from In-Person to Virtual Events

 Develop a downloadable whitepaper based on the sponsor’s area of expertise.
 This is a great lead generation tool, particularly if contact information is requested in order to download.

-Consider a digital event bag.
+Consider a virtual swag bag.
 It’s essentially a landing page with special offers from sponsors.
 These may range from a discounted video to a prize or e-book.
-Attendees must fill out a form to access the digital event bag.
+Attendees must fill out a form to access the virtual swag bag.
 This, in turn, generates valuable data and performance metrics for your sponsors.
 Be sure to promote the link through all social media channels both before and after the event.

 One of the most overlooked website sponsorship opportunities is the utilization of event sign-up questions.
 Consider adding job title, company name, location and interests to your sign-up form.
 This way, when pitching sponsors, you can provide specific information about attendees, which will help close the deal.